itsOwen/girlfriend-morning-gn-text/README.md

 # Girlfriend/Boyfriend Morning / Night Text! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-A Simple Script that sends whatsapp greetings to your loved ones :)
+Too Lazy to Send your Girlfriend Daily Good Morning and Good Night Messages?
+Here's a Solution :) A Simple Script that sends whatsapp greetings to your loved ones :)

 ## DISCLAIMER
 This bot is created for educational purposes only, I am not responsible for the misuse of this product.